alicechang29/sharebnb/sharebnb/Sharebnb.md

   - Create an object_key for image  -- DONE
   - update DB with listing information including Image object key  -- DONE
   - update S3 Bucket - DONE
-- Flask - GET route by listing ID
+- Flask - GET route by listing ID -- DONE
-  - query the DB Listing table for the listing data by listing id
+  - query the DB Listing table for the listing data by listing id -- DONE
-  - query the DB Image table for all images by listing id
+  - query the DB Image table for all images by listing id -- DONE
-  - Map over the Image query
+  - Map over the Image query -- DONE
-  - create the URL for each image
+  - create the URL for each image -- DONE
-  - Put all the **listing data** into an object
+  - Put all the **listing data** into an object -- DONE
-	  - this needs to be serialized
+	  - this needs to be serialized  -- DONE
+- Flask - GET route for ALL Listings -- DONE
   - Send the **listing data ** to Front end

 ```